aws/aws-cdk/packages/@aws-cdk/app-staging-synthesizer/README.md

 import * as path from 'path';
 import * as lambda from 'aws-cdk-lib/aws-lambda';
 import { App, Stack } from 'aws-cdk-lib';
-import { AppScopedStagingSynthesizer } from 'aws-cdk-lib/core-app-scoped-staging-synthesizer';
+import { AppStagingSynthesizer } from 'aws-cdk-lib/core-app-scoped-staging-synthesizer';

 const app = new App({
-  defaultSynthesizer: new AppScopedStagingSynthesizer.stackPerEnv({appId: 'my-app-id'}), });
+  defaultSynthesizer: new AppStagingSynthesizer.stackPerEnv({appId: 'my-app-id'}), });

 const stack = new Stack(app, 'my-stack');